Commits and Anchors

 duration_secs | How long the session lasted |

-is_estimated | true if tokens are tiktoken estimates, false if native |
+is_estimated | true if tokens are tiktoken estimates |

-Token sources
+Token Sources

 Transparency

-| Mode | What syncs to orphan branch |
+Transparency controls whether redacted session transcripts are written to the orphan branch alongside anchor metadata.| Mode | What syncs to orphan branch |

 |---|---|

-off (default) | Anchor metadata only.
+off | Anchor metadata only.
 Transcripts stay local. |

 on, session transcripts are redacted (secrets removed via gitleaks patterns) before being written to the orphan branch.